mbacallado/state-pattern-example/README.md

 - ✅ Clean separation of concerns.
 - ✅ Easy to extend with new states.
 - ✅ Minimal, easy-to-follow example for learning purposes.

 ---

+## 📄 Educational presentation

+This repository includes a full presentation in PDF format explaining the State Pattern in detail, covering:

+- Definition and classification.
+- Purpose and motivation.
+- Applicability scenarios.
+- Structure diagrams.
+- Participants and collaborations.
+- Advantages and disadvantages.
+- Related patterns and bibliography.

+---